hightouchio/passage/README.md

 To use environment variables, replace the dot with an underscore and prefix the variable with `PASSAGE_`.
 For example, `tunnel.standard.ssh_user` becomes `PASSAGE_TUNNEL_STANDARD_SSH_USER`.

-The following are required config options that you should set to quickstart with Passage.
+The following are required config options that you must set to quickstart with Passage.
 A full configuration reference is available at [docs/config.md](docs/config.md).

 | **Key**          | **Description**             | **Required** | **Alias**   |
 |------------------|-----------------------------|--------------|-------------|